 Grantee responded to the five-part recommendation.
 Two of the five parts were cleared and some of the unallowed costs were refunded.
 Additional information was requested.
-Grantee's subsequent response has been received and will be reviewed shortly.
-A management decision should be finalized by May 31, 2005.
+Grantee's response will be reviewed when received.
+A management decision should be finalized by January 31, 2006.